-Roger trained at WPF Therapy, one of the UK's leading training institutes for psychotherapy.
-He holds a post-graduate qualification in psychodynamic psychotherapy, he is a member of the British Psychoanalytic Council and a member of the BACP.
-Roger has worked in London clinics, mental health charities and currently he is a member of The Inner City Centre.
-Roger specialises in working with people who have problems with anxiety, depression, relationship difficulties, and who may have suffered trauma and abuse.
+Roger holds a post-graduate qualification in psychodynamic psychotherapy, he is registered with the British Psychoanalytic Council.
+Roger has worked in London clinics, mental health charities and he also works as a supervisor at Mind in Haringey.
+In private practice Roger specialises in working with people who have problems with anxiety, depression, relationship difficulties, and trauma.

 £70 -£80 per session